leuterkil/leuterkil/README.md

 ### Hi there 👋
 - 👦🏻 &nbsp; I'm Lefteris Charissopoulos from Kilkis Greece
 - 👨🏻‍🎓 &nbsp; I'm undergraduate software engineer student on department informatics engineering and telecommunications [@IHU](http://ict.ihu.gr/).
-- 🌱 &nbsp; Currently learning on Unreal Engine game development, express js and code optimization.
+- 🌱 &nbsp; Currently learning on Unreal Engine game development and code optimization.
 - 🎮 &nbsp; Loving playing video games alone and with friends.My favorites are Tekken,Guitar Hero and the Messenger.
 - 🎸 &nbsp; Guitar player and beginner songwriter with metal & rock music influences.🤘🏻
 - 📸 &nbsp; Click some photos with my Sony a21 camera